 As I had gone against the ingrained traditions, I was never invited back to teach there again.
 The organisers sent their most learned shaykh to debate with me on the issue.
 However I am not interested in arguing.
 He asked what evidence I had that men could converse with women directly.
 I asked if he could give a single piece of evidence that the Prophet (peace be on him) built a wall or partition in his mosque to separate men and women.
 There is no single hadith that the Prophet (peace be on him) separated men and women with any barrier, or even a curtain.
 It was not due to a lack of materials, because they had no shortage of fabric or wood.
 Yet they did not use to partition the space.

 In fact, you can read in Bukhari that the Prophet (peace be on him) asked female companions to postpone raising their heads from sujood until the men had risen, because they did not have underwear at the time, so they might have become exposed when coming up from sujood.

-The people used to offer the prayer with the Prophet (ﷺ) with their waist-sheets tied round their necks because of the shortness of the sheets and the women were ordered not to lift their heads till the men had sat straight.
-(Bukhari).
+People used to offer the prayer with the Prophet (ﷺ) with their waist-sheets tied round their necks because of the shortness of the sheets and the women were ordered not to lift their heads till the men had sat straight.
+(Bukhari)

 Even with the possibility that men’s awrah might become visible, the Prophet (peace be on him) did not build a wall.
-Unfortunately, erecting barriers is still common today and reflects that this mentality is still in operation in parts of the UK still.
+Unfortunately, erecting barriers in today’ society reflects that this mentality is still in operation in parts of the UK .

 Instead of erecting a wall, the Prophet (peace be on him) built taqwa (the fear of Allah) in their hearts.
 It is problematic that due to our failure in establishing taqwa, we started building artificial Taqwa.